What is DAB radio?

 It’s much easier to access the kind of radio experience you want through DAB.
 However, this listening option isn’t perfect.
 The signal can have flaws – especially in some regions of the UK.

-After all, while DAB offers a range of benefits, FM and AM are a useful safety net.
+After all, while DAB offers a range of benefits, FM and AM are a helpful safety net.
 If you ever have a situation where you can’t pick up a DAB signal, you’ll want the reliability of FM – even if the connection is crackly.

 What is a DAB radio?